OpenNebula/docs/source/administration/sunstone_gui/suns_views.rst

 If more than one view are available for this user, she can easily change between them in the settings window, along with other settings (e.g. language).

-.. warning:: By default users in the oneadmin group have access to all the views; users in the users group can only use the ``users view``.
+.. note:: By default users in the oneadmin group have access to all the views; users in the users group can only use the ``users view``.
 If you want to expose the ``cloud view`` to a given group of users, you have to modify the ``sunstone-views.yaml``.
 For more information check the `configuring access to views <#configuring-access-to-the-views>`_ section

 Internationalization and Languages
 ----------------------------------